 Apu and Manjula decide it’s finally time to have a child, but find it’s much more difficult to conceive than they thought.
 So who does Apu consult about this?
 Homer, of course.
 Is he like the only man he knows?
 What about Sanjay?
 He’s nowhere to be seen.
 But no matter, Homer is a bastion of good advice, cooking beans inside the can and ripping the hood off Apu’s car.
 These things aren’t so much funny as they are clinically insane.
 Due to an excessive amount of fertility drugs, Manjula gives birth to eight children, who don’t take long to drive the couple into an exhausted and irritable lot.
 The best scenes in the show are, surprise surprise, when we see just the two of them dealing with the situation, running themselves ragged (“I just had the most beautiful dream where I died.”
 “Oh, no, you don’t.
 Not ’till they’re out of college.”
 “Listen, I’ll die when I want to.”)

 Their hell seems to be at an end thanks to zoo owner Larry Kidkill, who offers the two stay at a beautiful nursery in exchange of being behind class for the public to see.
 They’re initially pensive, but eventually accept.
 Things seem to be going fine until they find that their children are being used in an over-the-top stage show “Octopia!”
 I don’t exactly know what to make of this third act twist; I get the appeal of the show of just watching cute little newborns, but it all just seems so, so bizarre.
 I feel this would have worked so much better as a more emotional, down-to-earth story, and somehow what we got is Apu and Homer breaking his kids out of a zoo.
 Then Homer gets attacked by cobras and yells and screams a lot.
 How we got to this ending confuses me more than it annoys me, but it absolutely doesn’t work.
-I really like the idea of this episode, and it has its fleeting shining moments, but there’s just way too much focus on the Simpsons (and retarded Homer) for what should have been Apu’s story, as well as too much weird nonsense, like Butch Patrick showing up.
+I really like the idea of this episode, and it has its fleeting shining moments, but there’s just way too much focus on the Simpsons (namely stupid, stupid Homer) for what should have been Apu’s story, as well as too much weird nonsense, like Butch Patrick showing up.
 A promising, but ultimately disappointing episode.

 Tidbits and Quotes